magao-x/handbook/operating/cacao.rst

       [xsup@icc ncpc-rootdir]$ cacao-calib-apply llowfsTT

-   Now the following processes should be running in `cacao-fpsctrl-TUI` (the right hand CACAO terminal)
+   Now the following processes should be running in `cacao-fpsctrl-TUI` (the right hand CACAO terminal).
+   These should all be green:

      - wfs2cmodeval-2
      - mvalC2dm-2
      - mfilt-2
      - DMch2disp-02
      - acquWFS-2

+   It is ok if other processes are green.

 4. To record the current star location (or rather its average) you need to take a reference with: